Quantum walk approach to simulating parton showers: Quantum walk as a parton shower simulation

 The implementation of a parton shower as a quantum walk follows the framework of a simple quantum random walk outlined in Section~\ref{sec:QW}.
 Here we define the coin operation as a unitary rotation on the coin qubit corresponding to the probability of emission, calculated using the Sudakov factors and the subsequent splitting functions defined in Section~\ref{sec:Theory}.
 This rotation takes the form,

-where $P_{jk} = (1 - \Delta_i) \times P_{i \rightarrow jk}$ is the probability of particle $i$ splitting to $j$ and $k$.
+where $P_{ij}$ is the probability of particle $k$ splitting to $i$ and $j$, as defined in Equation~\ref{eqn:totalProb}.
 The coin space, $\mathcal{H}_C$, therefore spans the space \{$\vert 0 \rangle$, $\vert 1 \rangle$\} defined by the possible measured states of the coin qubit.
-Here we define the $\vert 0 \rangle$ state as the ``\textit{no emission}" state, and the $\vert 1 \rangle$ state as the ``$emission$" state.
+Here we define the $\vert 0 \rangle$ state as the ``\textit{no emission}" state, and the $\vert 1 \rangle$ state as the ``\textit{emission}" state.
 The position space, $\mathcal{H}_P$, now defines the number of particles present in the shower and has been altered to include only zero and positive integers, \{$\vert i \rangle : i \in \mathbb{N}_0$\}, as the parton shower cannot have a negative number of particles.
-The shift operation controls from the coin qubit and moves the walker in the correct direction.
-In order to apply the correct splitting probabilities to the coin qubit, the number of particles present must be determined.
-An efficient scheme has been created using a series of \textsc{cnot} gates to determine the position of the walker.
+The shift operation is controlled from the coin qubit and moves the walker in the correct direction.